05nelsonm/kmp-tor-binary/README.md

 ### Packaging

-The compiled output from `task.sh`'s `build` tasks are "packaged" for the given platforms (currently only Android/Jvm/Node.js) and moved to their designated gradle module resource directories (e.g. `library/binary/src/jvmMain/resources`).
+The compiled output from `task.sh`'s `build` tasks are "packaged" for the given platforms and moved to their designated package module's resource directories (e.g. `external/build/package/binary/src/jvmMain/resources`).

 Running `./external/task.sh package` after a `build` task will do the following.